 Understand the Essence of Expungement

-Expungement lawyer san diegoIn California, expungement protects individuals from short-term and long-term negative consequences.
+In California, expungement protects individuals from short-term and long-term negative consequences.
 In time, having records expunged works in favor of individuals to get more educational and career opportunities.
-In California, employers legally cannot discriminate against a potential employee who has had his or her conviction expunged.
+In California, employers legally cannot discriminate against a potential employee who has had their conviction expunged.

 The same rules apply to individuals who had an arrest record but didn’t get a conviction for that crime.
-With an expungement, individuals get more wiggle room to pursue their professional career and preserve immigration rights.
+With an expungement, individuals get more wiggle room to pursue their professional careers and preserve immigration rights.
 Not to mention, an expungement also does not impact your residency status in California.

 Don’t Let Your Past Impact Your Future

 In the scheme of all things, criminal records don’t vanish overnight.
-You need to adopt a proactive approach and get a clear record from your previous arrest even after the dismissal of charges.
+You need to adopt a proactive approach and get a clear record of your previous arrest even after the dismissal of charges.
 Initiate the expungement process to protect your future and start a new tomorrow for the people you hold dear the most.

 How Expungement Lawyers Can Help

-By law, you don’t have any obligation to hire a lawyer to get an expungement.
+How Expungement Lawyers Can HelpBy law, you are not obligated to hire a lawyer to get an expungement.
 However, getting a clean record requires the knowledge and experience of an expungement lawyer who understands criminal law.
-Oftentimes, individuals who seek expungements without an attorney usually get denied by the courts or district attorney.

 When it comes to expungement, representation can make all the difference.
-In 2022, there are still judges and prosecutors who don’t understand the full extent of expungement laws in California.
-And hiring a competent expungement lawyer would be the more sensible decision.
+In 2022, judges and prosecutors still didn’t understand the full extent of expungement laws in California.

 Who Can Opt for Expungement in California

-Expungement-legal-teamIn California, not everyone who has had a conviction can get an expungement.
-In most cases, the eligibility to expunge a record depends on the nature and severity of the conviction.
-Also, having a record expunged applies only in non-incarcerated court cases.
+In California, not everyone who has had a conviction can get an expungement.
+In most cases, the eligibility to delete a record depends on the nature and severity of the sentence.
+Also, having a form expunged applies only in non-incarcerated court cases.

 Circumstances where individuals might not qualify to get expungement: